-One of the main thing that jumps right out about the Sennheiser 450 PXC headphones is the suggested retail price of over $400.
+One of the main things that jump right out about the Sennheiser 450 PXC headphones is the suggested retail price of over $400.
 In the world of getting what you pay for though, it’s hard to argue that the 450 PXC set offers arguably the best sound quality in the business.

-When a consumer shells out almost $500 for a pair of headphones, they want to have peace of mind that it’s a well built product and the Sennheiser 450 have a noticeably durable construction and sound build.
+When consumer shells out almost $500 for a pair of headphones, they want to have peace of mind that it’s a well-built product and the Sennheiser 450 have noticeably durable construction and sound build.

-Many reviewers remarked that listening to some of their old CD’s but with a switch to the 450 PXC headphones has opened up background sounds and hidden instrument twangs that seemingly never existed.
-There are a number of reasons that the 450 PXC headphones are able to deliver such an elite performance.
+Many reviewers remarked that listening to some of their old CDs but with a switch to the 450 PXC headphones has opened up background sounds and hidden instrument twangs that seemingly never existed.
+There are several reasons that the 450 PXC headphones are able to deliver such an elite performance.

-First off Sennheiser has developed adaptive baffled damping and a patented Duofol diaphragm that blocks up to 90% of outside noise with the NoiseGard technology.
-What’s really innovative is a talk through function which, although it blocks outside noises, allows conversations to flow through to talk without removing the headset.
+First off Sennheiser has developed adaptive baffle damping and a patented Duofol diaphragm that blocks up to 90% of outside noise with the NoiseGard technology.
+What’s really innovative is a talk-through function which, although it blocks outside noises, allows conversations to flow through to talk without removing the headset.